 - Find apps or podcasts in the language.
 Look for options related to news, sports, history, fashion -- any topic you like to hear about in your own language!
 Some apps may have helpful videos, too.

 For rookie learners, it may feel more comfortable to practice listening to language that's somewhat simpler and has more repetition.
-Check out YouTube videos (with captions!) to find music videos, children's stories and nursery rhymes, and videos on topics you are already familiar with.
+Check out YouTube or TikTok videos (with captions!) to find music videos, children's stories and nursery rhymes, and videos on topics you are already familiar with.
 Any kind of listening helps you get used to the language's rhythm, new sounds, and useful expressions, even if you don't feel comfortable with all the vocabulary or grammar yet.

 More veteran learners might want to try out materials created for adult speakers of the language.
 These can feel more challenging for sure, so start out with listening opportunities that also have transcripts or video to help you along.
 Even listening to the language without understanding everything is good for learning!
 Training your ear takes practice and lots and lots of exposure (hearing the language).